-Type number 8a Cup so urces © CLEAPSS 2019 Description This is the most common type of sealed source used in schools and colleges, originally supplied by Philip Harris Griffin, Panax and others.
-The radioactive substance is sintered into a metal foil and is usually secured at the barrism and the second second secured at the barrism and the second s by Philip Harris, the substance is ecured at the base of a siglued in place.
-In tive material is end of the cup is r handling and d original activity are next to the stem.
+Type number 8a Cup so urces © CLEAPSS 2019 Description This is the most common type of sealed so schools and colleges, originally supplied by Griffin, Panax and others.
+The radioactive sintered into a metal foil and is usually secumetal cup by a circlip, but sometimes it is gome newer designs of foils, the radioactive anodised into the foil surface.
+The open encovered with wire mesh.
+It has a stem for hounting.
+Details of the radionuclide and ousually stamped on the back of the cup, ne serial number may be engraved there too.
+Supplied in a small lead pot with a lead lid, labelled wooden container. by Philip Harris, re substance is ecured at the base of a signed in place.
+In the material is end of the cup is rehandling and dioriginal activity are next to the stem.
 A o.
-Cup sources are Typical dimensions Length 22 mm , diameter 13 r nm, stem diameter 4 mm າ.
-Use To investigate the basic prop ertie s of ionising radiatio ns.
-Original activity 3.7 kBq (0.1 μ0 Most common μCi), depending on t ype.
-Radionuclide and half-life (years) cobalt-60 5.27 strontium-90 28.8) americium-241 432.6 plutonium-239 2.41 x 10 4 radium-226 1600 Main radiations γ (β) β α, γ α α, β, γ Colour code (if present) Green Yellow Brown Blue Red Hazard tion of the body y du ns such as the eyes. bed through the skin or Risk assessment The residual ri sk is low with tl he c ontrol measures in p lace.
-Control measures Always follow t he Standard C)pera ating Procedures for the use of radioa ctive sources.
-During use hand - long fo rceps are ideal .
-On nipulated by the ster ly one source should be returned to its co d be used at a tim Inspection Annually and after use by students.
+Cup sources are Typical dimensions Length 22 mm , diameter 13 n nm, stem diameter 4 mn າ.
+Use To investigate the basic prope ertie s of ionising radiatio ns.
+Original activity 3.7 kBq (0.1 μ0 Most commonl μCi), depending on t ype.
+Radionuclide and half-life (years) cobalt-60 5.27 strontium-90 28.8 ) americium-241 432.6 plutonium-239 2.41 x 10 radium-226 1600 Main radiations γ (β) β α, γ α α, β, γ Colour code (if present) Green Yellow Brown Blue Red Hazard tion of the body y du ns such as the eyes. bed through the skin or Risk assessment The residual ris sk is low with th he c ontrol measures in p lace.
+Control measures Always follow t he Standard O pera ating Procedures for the use of radioa ctive sources.
+During use hand - long for rceps are ideal .
+On nipulated by the stelly one source should be returned to its co d be used at a tim Inspection active foil surfa Annually and after use by students.
 Check the whole source for signs of damage.
 View the active foil surface using a plane mirror on the bench, or remotely with a digital camera.
 Never point the foil surface towards your eyes.
 Keep a record of any blemishes, particularly to the foil surface.
-Leak test of source Annually or if damage is suspected.
-The outer surface should be tested.
+Leak test of source Annually or if o lamage is susp ecte ed.
+The outer surface e should be tested d.
 Contamination check of container Not required unless leakage is suspected.
 For radium sources, small amounts of radon gas can be emitted, so an annual check should be made on the containers of these sources, and they should be cleaned if necessary.
 Storage and labelling The source should be stored in its lead-lined container, labelled with a radioactive warning sign and kept in the steel store cabinet.
 Spill or drop Wear a lab coat and disposable gloves.
 If a source is dropped, check the area where it fell for contamination, and decontaminate it if necessary.
 See section 9.2.
-Availability Currently sold by Edu-lab, Philip Harris, SciChem and Timstar.
+Availability Currently sold Currently sold by Edu-lab, Philip Harris, SciChem and Timstar.
 Standard School Holding rces should not exceticable, choose sour single sealed source an 200 kBq.